Office of Research & Development

-Overall, the report found that the distribution of diagnosed conditions between rural and urban Veterans are largely similar, with rural Veterans having higher diagnosed rates of conditions including diabetes and COPD, while urban Veterans have higher diagnosed rates of conditions including HIV and hepatitis C.
+Overall, the report found that the distribution of diagnosed conditions between rural and urban Veterans are largely similar, with rural Veterans having higher diagnosed rates of conditions including diabetes and chronic obstructive pulmonary disease (COPD), while urban Veterans have higher diagnosed rates of conditions including HIV and hepatitis C.

-The team looked at the mortality rates of more than 2.5 million white Veterans and more than 547,000 blacks through VA's electronic health record system.
-They found that the annual mortality of white males was about 32 per 1,000, versus about 23 per 1,000 for black men.
+The team looked at the mortality rates of more than 2.5 million white Veterans and more than 547,000 black Veterans through VA's electronic health record system.
+They found that the annual mortality of white men was about 32 per 1,000, versus about 23 per 1,000 for black men.
 Most of the patients were men with an average age of 60 years.

 Blacks in the study were 38 percent less likely than whites to develop heart disease, the leading cause of death in the U.S. The authors suggest that blacks may have certain genetic characteristics that actually make them healthier than whites in some ways.

-No racial disparities in VA kidney transplant evaluations—In contrast to what has been found in some private sector studies, VA patients who need a kidney transplant are unlikely to face racial disparities in the evaluation process, according to a 2016 study by researchers based at VA and university sites in Pittsburgh; Nashville; Portland, Oregon; and Iowa City.
+No racial disparities in VA kidney transplant evaluations—In contrast to what has been found in some private sector studies, VA patients who need a kidney transplant are unlikely to face racial disparities in the evaluation process, according to a 2016 study by researchers based at VA and university sites in Pittsburgh; Nashville, Tennessee; Portland, Oregon; and Iowa City, Iowa.

-Differences in assessment of care among Veterans with MH/SUDs—In a study of a large sample of Veterans with mental health and substance abuse disorders, a team of CHERP investigators found racial and ethnic differences in the way these Veterans assessed their access to care, their communication with providers, the courtesy they received, and the comprehensiveness of the care they received.
+Differing perceptions of care among Veterans with mental health disorders—In a large study of Veterans with mental health and substance abuse disorders, a team of CHERP investigators found racial and ethnic differences in the way Veterans gained access to health care, their communication with providers, the courtesy they received, and the comprehensiveness of the care they received.

 Blacks also reported less satisfaction with their outpatient care, but not with their inpatient care.
-The researchers conducted a larger national study involving 25 VA sites with 750 black, Hispanic, and white Veterans, to gain further insight into the issue and to guide new interventions to reduce this disparity.
-Results of this study will be reported in the near future.
+The researchers conducted a larger national study involving 25 VA sites with 750 black, Hispanic, and white Veterans to gain further insight into the issue and to guide new interventions to reduce this disparity.

 A 2015 study by researchers with VA and the University of California, Los Angeles, looked at more than 1,200 California Veterans with prostate cancer.
-The team found no significant difference in tumor burden, treatment choice, or survival outcomes between whites and blacks who were cared for by VA.
+The team found no significant difference in tumor burden or the amount of cancer tissue present, treatment choice, or survival outcomes between whites and blacks who were cared for by VA.